Justice of the peace: Replacement with other courts

 In many states, the office of justice of the peace has been abolished or transferred to another court, such as the magistrate court.
 Cases in large cities may be heard in a municipal court which has jurisdiction only within that city.
 Most efforts to abolish the office of justice of the peace have been led by the American Bar Association, which views non-lawyer judges as no longer necessary, as there are now far more persons with formal legal education than in the past when justices of the peace were first used.

 California formerly had justice of the peace courts staffed by lay judges, but began phasing them out after a landmark 1974 decision in which the Supreme Court of California unanimously held that it was a violation of federal due process (in the state's view of the Fourteenth Amendment to the U.S. Constitution) to allow a nonlawyer to preside over a criminal trial which could result in incarceration of the defendant.
 The court specifically recognized that in the aftermath of Gideon v.
 Wainwright (1963), it was unreasonable to allow a case to be tried before a layperson incapable of understanding the legal arguments of the defense attorney to whom the defendant was entitled under Gideon.
 In 1994, the remaining justice courts were consolidated into the municipal courts by the passage of Proposition 191, and in 1998, the electorate passed Proposition 220, which authorized the merger of the remaining municipal courts (the only remaining courts of inferior jurisdiction) into the superior courts (the courts of general jurisdiction).
 However, the judges affected by each merger in each county had to affirmatively consent and the municipal court judges then had to formally become superior court judges.
-This process was completed on February 8, 2001, when California's last four municipal court judges were sworn in as judges of Kings County Superior Court.
+This process was completed on 8 February 2001, when California's last four municipal court judges were sworn in as judges of Kings County Superior Court.
 Under current California law, all California judges must be licensed attorneys at the time they join the bench.

+In Indiana, Justices of the Peace were abolished as constitutional officers by the 1970 amendment to Article 7 of the Constitution of Indiana, approved by the voters on 3 November 1970; the office was then abolished by statute effective 1 January 1976, with its civil small-claims jurisdiction transferred to newly established small claims courts.